CSE 311: Course Info

 • Students use no more than three late days total during the quarter.

-Late work not meeting these conditions (i.e., more than 24 hours on one assignment or more than two assignments) will only be accepted after a discussion with course instructors.
+Late work not meeting these conditions (i.e., more than 24 hours on one assignment or more than three assignments) will only be accepted after a discussion with course instructors.

 Students do not need to take any special action when submitting an assignment late.
 The course staff will note the late submission and keep track of how many late submissions have occurred.